 Best Places to Eat in Magic Kingdom

-When prepping for a Disney getaway you take the time to plan transportation, hotel, and even time off from work so generally the last thing on your mind is where to eat.
+When prepping for a Disney getaway you take the time to plan transportation, hotel, rides, and even time off from work so generally the last thing on your mind is where to eat.

-There’s undoubtedly tons of great options, but depending on what you’re looking for in your dining experience some choices are better than others.
+There are undoubtedly tons of great options, but depending on what you’re looking for in your dining experience some choices are better than others.
 Read on to see our top picks for the best places to eat in Magic Kingdom and find which option best meets your needs regardless of breakfast, lunch, dinner, or just a tasty treat!

 Want to grab a bite before starting a busy day in the park?
 Here are our top choices for a magical first meal of the day:

-If you want a quick bite: Need just a little something to jump-start your day?
-Head over to Sleepy Hollow, here you can something cheap (under $10!) and quick to eat on the go.
+Need just a little something to jump-start your day?
+Head over to Sleepy Hollow, where you can grab something cheap (under $10!) and quick to eat on the go.

 Maybe breakfast isn’t really your thing and you’re only looking for a coffee—your best bet is to hit Main Street Bakery, here you can get Starbucks drinks and pastries.